reduxjs/redux/docs/tutorials/quick-start/quick-start-part-2.md

 We're going to use the Redux Toolkit `createSlice` function to make a reducer function that knows how to handle our posts data.
 Reducer functions need to have some initial data included so that the Redux store has those values loaded when the app starts up.

-For now, we'll just create an array with some fake post objects inside so that we can begin adding the UI.
+For now, we'll create an array with some fake post objects inside so that we can begin adding the UI.

 We'll import `createSlice`, define our initial posts array, pass that to `createSlice`, and export the posts reducer function that `createSlice` generated for us: